Jason-X-Wang/Jason-X-Wang.github.io/content/blog/oscm-symposium-2026/index.md

 We look forward to welcoming leading scholars, journal editors, and industry practitioners to Sheffield!

-For more details and to register for the event, please visit the official conference page: [4th Operations and Supply Chain Management Symposium](#) *(Note: replace the '#' in the brackets with the actual URL link to the event page).*
+For more details and to register for the event, please visit the official conference page: [4th Operations and Supply Chain Management Symposium]([#](https://sheffield.ac.uk/management/4th-operations-and-supply-chain-management-symposium))